nikgraf/graphiql-spark/README.md

 # GraphiQL<sup>Local</sup>

+GraphiQL<sup>Local</sup> exists to demo a GraphQL schema without any GraphQL endpoint.

-GraphiQL<sup>Local</sup> allows you to run GraphQL queries or mutations completely client side in a GraphiQL instance.
+It allows you to run queries or mutations completely client side a.k.a serverless!
-This allows you to demo a schema or teach GraphQL on your website without having to worry about a running GraphQL endpoint.

-In addition it's setup to run the provied query or mutation right away and show the returned response.
+In addition the query/mutation response is rendered once GraphiQL is mounted, which makes it ideal for blog posts.

+## How is it different to GraphiQL?

+Not by much.
+GraphiQL<sup>Local</sup> is thin convinience layer on top of GraphiQL.

 ## Benefits